duke7able/SQL-wrapper/README.md

 # SQL-wrapper
-just a basic wrapper to do CRU operation
+just a basic wrapper to do CRUD operation

 # to start
 import the connection file in index.js of node server and assign it to global.pool